 - Plea Bargain Experience — If a plea deal is in your best interest, we push for reduced charges or alternative sentencing through strategic negotiations.

-- Trail-Ready Representation — Ready to go to court?
+- Fearless Trial Defense — Ready to go to court?
 We’re prepared to present a strong case and fight for your acquittal before a judge or jury in the Lake Winnebago, MO area.

 At Combs Waterkotte, we don’t just defend cases—we defend people’s futures.
 Don’t settle for a discount attorney when everything you care about is on the line.
 Call us today at (314) 900-HELP or contact us online to speak with a proven Lake Winnebago, MO domestic violence defense lawyer.

-What Turns a Disagreement Into a Domestic Violence Charge in Lake Winnebago, MO?
+When Does an Argument Become Domestic Violence in Lake Winnebago, MO?

 - A current or former spouse